Questions You Should Ask Before Purchasing a Classic, Muscle or Exotic Car:

 -The Ravenhawk has three point, frame mounted and retractable shoulder harnesses for each seat.

 How about windshield wipers, as well as a windshield large enough to see out of?

--Some street rods use Plexiglas for their windshield.
+-Some replica classic cars use Plexiglas for their windshield.
 This is very likely to end up being scratched from cleaning, and will not work with windshield wipers.

--A street rod with a “chopped” top can be very difficult to see out of, as well as being difficult to replace the windshield or door glass.
+-A modified classic with a “chopped” top can be very difficult to see out of, as well as being difficult to replace the windshield or door glass.

--The Ravenhawk windshield is made of safety glass, is the size of a full car, and a replacement can be purchased at your local automotive glass dealer.
+-The Ravenhawk windshield is made of safety glass, is the size of a production car, and a replacement can be purchased at your local automotive glass dealer.

 -The windshield wiper blades are standard full size, with intermittent speed settings.

 -The rear window is also glass, as well as being heated.

 How will you obtain a replacement windshield or door glass if needed in the future?

 -The Ravenhawk windshield and door glass are production items that are readily available from your local automotive glass replacement dealer.